How to create an interactive React.js lab with Vitest?

 inside $UNIT_TEST_OUTPUT_FILE

-, it would reflect as PASS, FAIL, PASS, PASS for 4 challenges available inside playground UI (as shown below)Then we run the actual test using yarn vitest run
+, it would reflect as PASS, FAIL, PASS, PASS for 4 challenges available inside playground UI (as shown below)yarn vitest run

 command, specifying the output as JSON (read by process.js